 - 2.1.
 In addition to # 1.1 1.10. above. - 2.2.
-Ky NASP® State Tournament: (Top 100 Elementary, Top 120 Middle School, and Top 140 High School teams) - 2.2.1.
-Qualification tiers: ELEMENTARY- (top 100 elementary teams) and (any team beyond the 100th place team that meets a top state qualifying tournament score of 2500+).
-MIDDLE SCHOOL (top 120 middle teams) and (any team beyond 120th place team that meets a top state qualifying tournament score of 3000+).
-HIGH SCHOOL- (top 140 high school teams) and (any high school team beyond the 140th place team that meets a top state qualifying tournament score of 3100+) based on the team ranking and scores after all state qualifying tournaments are posted on March 3rd, 2024 will qualify for the state tournament. - 2.2.2.
+Ky NASP® State Tournament: (Top 100 Elementary or all elementary teams with state qualifying tournament scores for 2500+, Top 100 Middle Schools or all middle schools teams with state qualifying tournament scores of 3000+, and Top 100 High Schools or all high school teams with state qualifying scores of 3100+) - 2.2.1.
+Qualification tiers: ELEMENTARY- (top 100 elementary teams) and all elementary teams beyond the 100th place team that meets a top state qualifying tournament score of 2500+).
+MIDDLE SCHOOL (top 100 middle teams and all middle school teams beyond 100th place team that meets a top state qualifying tournament score of 3000+).
+HIGH SCHOOL- (top 100 high school teams and all high school teams beyond the 100th place team that meets a top state qualifying tournament score of 3100+) based on the team ranking and scores after all state qualifying tournaments are posted on February 15th, 2025. - 2.2.2.
 A qualified team (school/division) may only register ONE team to participate.
-Second teams will have an opportunity to post a qualifying score on a virtual tournament posting after the state tournament for the ability to register for Nationals as a second team. - 2.2.3.
+Second teams will have an opportunity to post a qualifying score on a virtual tournament posting after the state tournament for the ability to register for Nationals as a second team.
+Second team members who didn't participate at state may post a score from a single state qualifier if the second team members scores meet the National qualifying score of 2500+elem, 3000+ middle, or 3200+ high. - 2.2.3.
 A qualified individual (top 150 per gender, per division) may register based on their personal state qualifying tournament ranking.
 If they are beyond the top 150 with a personal state qualifying score of 290+ high school, 280+ middle school, or 270+ elementary, they may also register.
 Those in the top 150 that are part of a qualifying team will register with the qualifying team.
 Because archers in the top 150 may be part of a team does not change the list of the top 150. - 2.2.4.
 Qualified individuals may participate as an individual if their team does not qualify for advancement to State. - 2.2.5.
-Participation is not guaranteed at the KyNASP® State Tournament. - 2.3.
+Participation is not guaranteed at the KyNASP® State Tournament.
+Flight positions are limited. - 2.3.
 Substitutions are permitted for these events.
 Substitutes may be students that did not participate in state qualifying tournaments as part of their state qualifying tournament team, but they must meet the criteria defined in section 1.
 2.3.1.
 Individuals must shoot in their actual division for the State Tournament. - 2.4.
 A school may register one team at their state tournament.
-KENTUCKY: second teams will have an opportunity to post a state qualifying score (IF they have a state qualifier score of 3100+ high, 3000+ middle, 2500+ elem) to a virtual state after the state tournament for an opportunity to register for the National tournament.
-Participation is not guaranteed.

-2.5.
-The NASP® Open and Championship Tournament
+KENTUCKY: second teams will have an opportunity to post a state qualifying score (IF they have a state qualifier score of 3100+ high, 3000+ middle, 2500+ elem) to a virtual state tournament after the state tournament for an opportunity to register for the National tournament.
+Participation is not quaranteed. - 2.5.
+The NASP® Open and Championship Tournament - 2.5.1.

-- 2.5.1.
 Details and information concerning the Open/Championship will be provided later. - 2.5.2.
 Tournament format, registration information, schedule of times and tiers, TBA.